SmokinCaterpillar/pypet/doc/source/cookbook/parameter.rst

 that the exact type of an instance is NOT lost.
 However, this guarantee of type conservations comes with the cost that types are restricted.

-However, that does not mean that data tha is not supported cannot be used as a parameter at all.
+However, that does not mean that data which is not supported cannot be used as a parameter at all.
 You have two possibilities if your data is not supported.
 First, write your own parameter that converts your data to the basic types supported by the storage service.
 This is rather easy, the API :class:`~pypet.parameter.BaseParameter` is really small.
 Or second of all,